aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ### ReadTimeout

-Timeout for reading response packets from the controller in milliseconds
+The ReadTimeout property specifies the maximum amount of time (in milliseconds) that the adapter will wait for a response from the PLC controller after sending a read request.

 **Type**: Integer